kescardoso/yinnsound/README.md

 One of my personal dreams has been to create my own retreats and immersive experience-training programs for aspiring yoga teachers and sound healing practitioners.
 In the beginning of 2019 I encountered the perfect partner (a sister-like yoga teacher and entrepreneur with a bunch of experience and a lot of love in her heart!) and the perfect location (a permaculture retreat center in the French Alps, one-hour drive from Nice!).
 On this first phase of project development we are doing everything ourselves to keep costs and base-investments low, and I am in charge of web development and digital communications (using my web developing skills and previous marketing experience).

-For this project I will be wire-framing on Figma and using Cloud9, GitHub and GitHub Pages for developing a Bootstrap4 mobile-first website.
+For this project I Wireframed on Figma and used Cloud9, GitHub and GitHub Pages for developing a Bootstrap4 mobile-first responsive website (all links and credits below).

+Thanks for appreciating this project with me :)
+Kes Cardoso.

-## My UX Process and Strategy
+## My UX Process

 ### 1. Who is our target client (avatar)